icdocsoc/ichack/documentation/Directory Structure/server/Routes.md

 ## Auth routes (/auth)

-POST /create --> Create a users and returns the object. "god" POST /validateToken --> {token: string} creates a session cookie.
-Return the type of token. "public" POST /signup --> Users can update their profile for the first time. "authenticated" POST /login --> Users can log in, return their session token. "public" POST /logout --> Deletes the cookie on frontend. "authenticated" DELETE /:id --> deleting a user. "god"
+POST /create --> Create a users and returns the object. "god" POST /login --> Users can log in, return their session token. "all" POST /logout --> Deletes the cookie on frontend. "authenticated" DELETE /:id --> deleting a user. "god"
-POST /forgetPasswd --> {email: string} send a forget password email.
-Check if email exists.
+PUT /changePassword --> changes the password of a user. "authenticated" POST /forgetPassword --> {email: string} send a forget password email.
+Check if email exists. "all" POST /resetPassword --> {newPassword, token} completes the forgot password route. "all"

 ## Category (/category)